| Copyright | © Frank Jung 2024 |

 use a newtype wrapper to swap the type parameters and make that an instance

-(the contravariant defines the the Op type for exactly this purpose).
+(the contravariant package defines the Op type for exactly this purpose).

 Synopsis